jianmingyong/Pokemon-Universal-3D/README.txt

 * You are recommended to get the Microsoft .NET Framework 4.0 Full as Client version will not able to save the game.

 Installing prerequisites for Pokémon Universal 3D.
-1. Pokémon 3D Game (Version 0.53 and above)
+1. Pokémon 3D Game (Version 0.54 and above)
-* Pokémon 3D Game version 0.52.1 and below will not work fully as it is not optimised or some feature are not implemented in the old version resulting in crash.
+* Pokémon 3D Game version 0.53 and below will not be able to play due to code upgrade project.

 ==================================================
 5.2.
 Installing precautions